21 Health & Well-Being Books That Are Must-Reads For This Year

 Cleaning Up Your Mental Mess

-Communication pathologist and cognitive neuroscientist Caroline Leaf, Ph.D., BSc has previously shared advice with mbg about mitigating worry and mental overload.
+Communication pathologist and cognitive neuroscientist Caroline Leaf, Ph.D., BSc, has previously shared advice with mbg about mitigating worry and mental overload.
 In her latest book, Leaf offers a research-backed, five-step plan to detect and eliminate the root of anxiety, depression, and intrusive thoughts.

-Cleaning Up Your Mental Mess: 5 Simple, Scientifically Proven Steps to Reduce Anxiety, Stress, and Toxic Thinking by Caroline Leaf, Ph.D., BSc
+Cleaning Up Your Mental Mess: 5 Simple, Scientifically Proven Steps To Reduce Anxiety, Stress, and Toxic Thinking by Caroline Leaf, Ph.D., BSc

-Eat to Beat Depression and Anxiety
+Eat To Beat Depression and Anxiety

 The power of nutritious food once again makes its way into the spotlight in the latest book by Drew Ramsey, M.D.
-In Eat To Beat Depression And Anxiety, Ramsey shares recent research on the connection between nutrition and brain health, and includes a 6-week food plan which features the best ingredients to simultaneously support your body and mind.
+In Eat To Beat Depression and Anxiety, Ramsey shares recent research on the connection between nutrition and brain health and includes a six-week food plan that features the best ingredients to simultaneously support your body and mind.

-Eat to Beat Depression and Anxiety: Nourish Your Way to Better Mental Health in Six Weeks by Drew Ramsey, M.D.
+Eat To Beat Depression and Anxiety: Nourish Your Way to Better Mental Health in Six Weeks by Drew Ramsey, M.D.

 Fast This Way

-Bulletproof founder Dave Asprey was a fan of fasting, long before it was popularized.
-In this book, he reveals insight gleaned from the latest research and his own personal experiences, to help both novice and seasoned intermittent fasters optimize their eating routine, based on their personal biology.
+Bulletproof founder Dave Asprey was a fan of fasting long before it was popularized.
+In this book, he reveals insight gleaned from the latest research and his own personal experiences to help both novice and seasoned intermittent fasters optimize their eating routine, based on their personal biology.

-Fast This Way (How to Lose Weight, Get Smarter, and Live Your Longest, Healthiest Life with the Bulletproof Guide to Fasting) by David Asprey
+Fast This Way (How To Lose Weight, Get Smarter, and Live Your Longest, Healthiest Life With the Bulletproof Guide to Fasting) by David Asprey

 Happy Not Perfect

 After perhaps one of the most anxiety-ridden years in our recent history, this book by wellness founder Poppy Jamie is a welcome read.
 In the pages, she details her work with mental health experts and researchers to uncover effective brain-rewiring strategies.
-Through her experience, you’ll glean advice for how to be more adaptable and accepting of our very uncertain world.
+Through her experience, you'll glean advice on how to be more adaptable and accepting of our very uncertain world.

-Happy Not Perfect: Upgrade Your Mind, Challenge Your Thoughts, And Free Yourself From Anxiety by Poppy Jamie
+Happy, Not Perfect: Upgrade Your Mind, Challenge Your Thoughts, and Free Yourself From Anxiety by Poppy Jamie

+Following his bestselling books The Plant Paradox and The Longevity Paradox, Steven Gundry, M.D., is sharing even more valuable information on health and well-being in his latest work: The Energy Paradox.
+In the book, he homes in on how to increase mitochondrial energy production and nourish the microbiome; shares energy-boosting foods and recipes; and offers tools for readers to live overall healthier, more energetic lives.

+The Energy Paradox: What To Do When Your Get-Up-and-Go Has Got Up and Gone by Steven Gundry, M.D.

 How To Sleep

-There’s a reason mbg has been writing a lot about sleep—after a tumultuous year, rest is more essential than ever.
-In his new book How To Sleep, expert sleep clinician Rafael Pelayo, M.D. tackles the many issues that can impact shuteye (such as snoring and insomnia) with holistic solutions.
+There's a reason mbg has been writing a lot about sleep—after a tumultuous year, rest is more essential than ever.
+In his new book How To Sleep, expert sleep clinician Rafael Pelayo, M.D., tackles the many issues that can affect shuteye (such as snoring and insomnia) with holistic solutions.

-How to Sleep: The New Science-Based Solutions for Sleeping Through the Night by Rafael Pelayo, M.D.
+How To Sleep: The New Science-Based Solutions for Sleeping Through the Night by Rafael Pelayo, M.D.

 I'm So Effing Tired

-Based on her own wellness journey, double board certified doctor and mbg collective member Amy Shah, M.D., created a program to help regain energy and take control of life—which she details in I’m So Effing Tired.
-In her book, Shah hones in on three critical systems in your body—gut, immunity, and hormones—and outlines how to nourish each one through what you eat, when you eat, and the ways you manage stress.
+Based on her own wellness journey, double board-certified doctor and mbg Collective member Amy Shah, M.D., created a program to help regain energy and take control of life—which she details in I'm So Effing Tired.
+In her book, Shah homes in on three critical systems in your body—gut, immunity, and hormones—and outlines how to nourish each one through what you eat, when you eat, and the ways you manage stress.

-I'm So Effing Tired: A Proven Plan to Beat Burnout, Boost Your Energy, and Reclaim Your Life by Amy Shah, M.D
+I'm So Effing Tired: A Proven Plan To Beat Burnout, Boost Your Energy, and Reclaim Your Life by Amy Shah, M.D.

 Intuitive Fasting

 Intermittent fasting and intuitive eating have become major buzz-phrases in the well-being world.
-Now, similar to the way he took the best of a plant-based and ketogenic eating styles to form the “ketotarian diet,” functional medicine expert William Cole, IFMCP, DNM, D.C. has created a guide for fasting more mindfully (aka, “intuitive fasting”).
-In his 4-week flexible fasting plan, Cole guides you through various IF windows, with each week targeting a different element of your health.
+Now, similar to the way he took the best of plant-based and ketogenic eating styles to form the "ketotarian diet," functional medicine expert William Cole, IFMCP, DNM, D.C., has created a guide for fasting more mindfully (aka "intuitive fasting").
+In his four-week flexible fasting plan, Cole guides you through various IF windows, with each week targeting a different element of your health.

-Intuitive Fasting: The Flexible Four-Week Intermittent Fasting Plan To Recharge Your Metabolism And Renew Your Health by William Cole, IFMCP, DNM, D.C.
+Intuitive Fasting: The Flexible Four-Week Intermittent Fasting Plan To Recharge Your Metabolism and Renew Your Health by William Cole, IFMCP, DNM, D.C.

 Karma

 The concept of karma is far more complex than a tally of your good and bad actions.
-In this guide, Sadhguru helps restore your understanding of karma, and provides insight for living life more joyfully and with intention.
+In this guide, Sadhguru helps restore your understanding of karma and provides insight for living life more joyfully and with intention.

 Karma: A Yogi's Guide To Crafting Your Destiny by Sadhguru